-Coronavirus Update: 13 New Positive test Results – The Franklin Reporter & Advocate
+Coronavirus Update: 13 New Positive Test Results – The Franklin Reporter & Advocate

-Another 13 Franklin residents tested positive for the coronavirus, the township Office of Emergency Management reported on September 1.
+Another 13 Franklin residents have tested positive for the coronavirus, the township Office of Emergency Management reported on September 2.

 Note: These are the latest reported numbers for positive test results and deaths, as of the date indicated.
 These numbers may change, due to periodic inaccuracies in the reporting method.
 The Franklin Reporter & Advocate has no opportunity to check these numbers in real time.